jguida941/software-testing-handbook/software-testing/python/README.md

 ---

-**Remember**: The ~15 issues found here through static analysis are just as important as the 162 vulnerabilities found in the Java module through dynamic testing.
+**Remember**: The 23 static-analysis findings here are just as important as the 162 vulnerabilities found in the Java module through dynamic testing.
 Together, they create comprehensive quality assurance.

 ---
 [← Back to Main Documentation](../README.md) | [View Java Dynamic Testing Example →](../java/Module2.1/)